RedOne-code/pdsnd_github/README.md

   - User statistics
 - Option to display raw data in chunks of 5 rows

+### Known Issues

+- The Washington dataset does not include gender or birth year data.

 ### Credits
 - Developed as part of the [Udacity Programming for Data Science with Python   Nanodegree](https://www.udacity.com/course/programming-for-data-science-nanodegree--nd104).
 - Git Style Guide: https://udacity.github.io/git-styleguide/